Silver Poodles info || Genetics, Temperament, Care & Price

 A Silver Poodle’s coat color comes from its genes, making each one truly unique.
 The silver color comes from a recessive gene that both parents must carry.
 Silver poodle puppies have a black coat when they are born, and this black coat lightens as they grow 2 to 3 years older.
 This happens due to a process called progressive graying.
 This genetic trait makes them special, as no two coats look the same.

 If a Silver Poodle breeds with a Poodle of another color, the litter may include puppies with different shades.
-These different shades include cream, gray, or even black.
-Responsible breeders carefully select parents to maintain the silver coat and ensure the puppies’ health.
+These shades can include cream poodle, gray poodle, or even a black Poodle.
+Responsible breeders choose the parent dogs carefully to keep the silver coat and protect the puppies’ health.

 Silver Poodle Lifespan